Posterior Differential Regularization with f-divergence for Improving Model Robustness: Posterior Differential Regularization

 where $\kldiv$ is the well-known \textit{Kullback-Leibler divergence} , and $\hat{\yvec}=f(\xvec)$.
 Based on the above definition, VAT essentially regularizes the KL-based worst-case posterior difference between the clean and noisy input using an inner loop to search for the most adversarial direction.

 Although sharing with JR the same spirit of encouraging the local smoothness of the model, JR and VAT are not fully theoretically connected.
-In what follows, we use a simple approach to draw the theoretical connection between these two methods and show that VAT is a regularization upper bound for JR.
+In what follows, we use a simple approach to draw the theoretical connection between these two methods.